-- Once ham has cooled enough to work with, remove the meat and return to the peas.
+- Once the ham has cooled enough to work with, remove the meat and return to the peas.

 - Spoon peas into individual serving bowls.
 Garnish with chopped cilantro if desired and serve.

-For more great recipes and family related articles, be sure to check out my website, Little Family Adventure.
+For more great recipes and family-related articles, be sure to check out my website, Little Family Adventure.